-- Firstly, the name Belogradchik Rocks applies to truly remarkable and specific grouping of strangely shaped rock formations.
-Furthermore, this amazing, and quite distinctive, geological formation formed in a very remote region of the continent.
+- Clearly, the name Belogradchik Rocks applies to a truly remarkable and specific grouping of strangely shaped rock formations.
+This amazing, and quite distinctive, geological structure formed in a beautiful but very remote region of the continent.

-- Nevertheless, the impressive site has, on occasion, played a pivotal role in the local region.
+- The impressive site nevertheless has, on occasion, played a pivotal role in the local region.
 In addition to its obvious distinctiveness, the fantastic shapes also have an important cultural role in the region in which they formed.